Don't forget Children in Care at Christmas

 What success will look like

-Success with be 50 care experienced children and young people involved in participation and consultation .
+Success with be 50 care experienced children and young people stating that they are happier in their care placement.

 We will invite donors to visit the project and meet key staff and young people.
 We will report on the project through our website and will produce a quarterly bulletin for donors updating them of the work of the project.

-We will coordinate the project from our Head Office in Birkenhead, Merseyside and this will be where the project officer will be based.
-However, we will work with young people throughout England and Wales and will conduct training sessions in other locations.
+We will coordinate the project from our Head Office in Birkenhead, Merseyside and this is where our Helpline is based.
+However, we will work with young people throughout England and Wales.

 This project will work with children and young people in the care system.
 62% are in care because of concerns of abuse or neglect, 15% due to family dysfunction, and 5% due to absent parenting.
 They are disproportionately disadvantaged.
 Many live in or experience poverty, the majority have experienced neglect or abuse and often the care system struggles to provide them with positive experiences.
 Over 50% have, or develop, a mental illness & they are 60 times more likely to be homeless.

-NYAS has over 30 years experience of working with children and young people in care.
+NYAS has nearly 40 years experience working with young people in care.
 We provide them with advocacy, advice and representation, volunteer Independent Visitors and positive activities.
-Each year we work with around 10% of the 'looked after' population.
+We also provide inspections of children's homes and Return from Missing Interviews.
+We work with around 10% of the 'looked after' population.
 Our work provides us with insight into the needs of these young people and we have a national network of volunteers, advocates and services tailored to meet their needs.

 Read more about the Charity running this project.

 Calire is our Assistant CEO for Children's Services.
 She manages our national advocacy programme for children in care and our free helpline.